Melbourne & Sydney, Australia.

 Are you kidding me???

-They set up bleachers right up on the beach for you to sit down and observe.
-The insane part was, just like at Twelve Apostles, sudden wind and POURING rain came out of nowhere and drenched us.
+They set up bleachers right up on the beach for us to sit down and observe.
+The thing I wasn’t prepared for was the cold.

 Leaving Melbourne in Style

 Speaking of once in a lifetime experiences, when I saw this next excursion, I knew I had to book it.

 How about watching the sunrise over Melbourne from a HOT AIR BALLOON?

 If you call yourself Batman, this is how you leave Melbourne in style.